 Malarkey created The Zone to eliminate the inherent conflict between fast installation and accurate fastener placement.
 The roofing shingles are equipped with The Zone have a 1-3/4" nailing area, about up to three times larger than an average shingle.

 An additional advantage of The Zone is that they provide a significant reduction in blow-back leaks.
 Blow-back leaks happen when a shingle's rain seal (the glue line at the top of the backing strip) is breached.
 When this happens, water-blown can leak behind a shingle.

-What is UL 2218 Class 4 Impact Resistance Rating?
+What is Class 4 Impact Resistance Rating?

 UL 2218 set a national standard for roof impact resistance by rating materials from Class 1 through Class 4.

 Class 4 rating is the highest and the toughest.
 During a Class 4 impact resistance test on asphalt shingles, a 2” diameter steel ball is dropped from 20 feet onto the shingle to simulate the impact of hailstones.
 This is done twice in the same spot.
-This process is then repeated on six different spots.
+This process is then repeated in six different places.
 A shingle passes the test if it does not show any visible evidence of tearing, fracturing, cracking and splitting.

 Are Class 4 asphalt shingles hail proof?